Totengeist/Shipyard/README.md

 1. Backup your database, as well as the `storage` directory and `debug.log` file.
 2. Download the latest [release archive][7].
 3. Delete the existing Shipyard file structure.
 Extract the release archive to the same location.
+4. Navigate to `https://example.com/install/` to run the update migration(s).
+5. **Delete the install directory.** Shipyard is in an early stage of development and doesn't have a proper installer yet. **Leaving the installer in place could allow an attacker to reset the database.**
-4. Replace the `storage` directory and `debug.log` file if necessary.
+6. Replace the `storage` directory and `debug.log` file if necessary.

 ## Support